Raphael40/Java-Course/03_java-fundamentals/01_classes.md

 ![checkout](images/Java-checkout.JPG)

 Alternatively you can open a terminal in Intellij by going to the Menu then _View >> Tool Windows >> Terminal_ and running this command: `git switch java-fundamentals`.
+You may be prompted to setup your jdk which you can do from the project structure window.

 Some new files will appear.
 One of them is the blue `src` folder where we store our Java code.
 IntelliJ will not run any files that are outside whatever folder is marked blue folder.
+There should also be a `.idea` directory, created by IntelliJ to store settings, version controls, and metadata about your project such as the JDK you are using and your project structure.

 Go to the `src/main/java` directory and open the `HelloWorld` file inside.
 You may be prompted to setup your JDK, when you have, a green arrow will be visible on the toolbar at the top of the interface and in the gutter to the left hand side of the code.